2004 United States Senate election in Iowa

 The 2004 United States Senate election in Iowa was held on November 2, 2004.
 Incumbent Republican Chuck Grassley ran for re-election to a fifth term.
 Grassley and former State Senator Arthur A. Small won the Republican and Democratic primaries, respectively, unopposed, and faced each other in the general election.
-Though this election coincided with the highly competitive presidential race, Grassley was not considered vulnerable and defeated Small in a landslide, winning more than 70% of the vote and outperforming Republican President George W. Bush by over 20% and almost 300,000 votes in the concurrent presidential race.
+Though this election coincided with the highly competitive presidential race, Grassley was not considered vulnerable and defeated Small in a landslide, winning more than 70% of the vote and outperforming Republican President George W. Bush by 41.63% and almost 300,000 votes.